phoenixjyb/llmytranslate/README.md

 ```

 **Important Notes:**
-- Use `--noproxy "*"` flag to bypass proxy settings for localhost
 - The service expects form-encoded data, not JSON
 - For development, use `appid=demo_app_id` with signature validation disabled